sara-sabr/ITStrategy/_pages/en/strategy-open-first.md

 The FAP did not require the adoption or even the evaluation of solutions based on OSS.
 There were no directives or guidance in the GC for the use and publication of open standards and OSS.

-The GC published its first open government action plan in 2012 and has an active open government community across departments and agencies.
+The GC published its first open government Action Plan in 2012 and has an active open government community across departments and agencies.
 The [Open Government Portal](https://open.canada.ca/en) hosts open data and open information (unstructured data) from the GC and even provinces.
 Until recently, the focus of Open Government in the GC has been on releasing open dataset and documents such as proactive disclosures.
 Even where source code could be considered as information, it was often overlooked because it requires technical skills to understand and work on code.

 For open standards and OSS, some departments put in place their own guidelines or reports.
 In 2012, the National Research Council (NRC) published the [NRC OSS Guidelines](https://www.gcpedia.gc.ca/wiki/NRC_Open_Source_Software_Guidelines) for internal use.
-Also in 2012, Natural Resources Canada (NRCan) published an [OSS Licensing Primer](https://geoscan.nrcan.gc.ca/starweb/geoscan/servlet.starweb?path=geoscan/fulle.web&search1=R=295663) intended to inform on the importance of interoperability in licensing and decision-making tools required to make optimal decisions on policy for free and OSS use, development and release.
+Also in 2012, Natural Resources Canada (NRCan) published an [OSS Licensing Primer](https://geoscan.nrcan.gc.ca/starweb/geoscan/servlet.starweb?path=geoscan/fulle.web&search1=R=295663) intended to inform on the importance of interoperability in licensing and decision-making approaches, which is required to make optimal decisions on policy for OSS use, development and release.
 In 2016, Canadian Heritage (PCH) published a report on the [Elements of a Technical Interoperability Framework](https://wiki.gccollab.ca/Elements_of_a_Technical_Interoperability_Framework_for_Canadian_Heritage) to start thinking about how they could increase interoperability and mitigate against vendor lock-in by using open standards and OSS.

-Shared Services Canada (SSC), organized two sessions on the topic of OSS with the Architecture Framework Advisory Committee (AFAC) to write a Draft Position on OSS including the following statements:
+Shared Services Canada (SSC) organized two sessions on the topic of OSS with the Architecture Framework Advisory Committee (AFAC) to write a Draft Position on OSS including the following statements:

-- For all software acquisitions, open source solutions must be actively and fairly considered alongside proprietary ones;
+> - For all software acquisitions, open source solutions must be actively and fairly considered alongside proprietary ones.
-- Acquisition decisions will be made on the basis of best value and fit to the business requirement, taking account of the total lifetime cost of ownership of the solution, including exit and transition costs; and
+> - Acquisition decisions will be made on the basis of best value and fit to the business requirement, taking account of the total lifetime cost of ownership of the solution, including exit and transition costs, after ensuring that solutions fulfil minimum and essential capability, security, scalability, transferability, support and manageability requirements.
-- Where there is no significant overall (full-lifecycle) cost difference between open source and non-open source products, open source will be selected on the basis of its additional inherent flexibility.
+> - Where there is no significant overall (full-lifecycle) cost difference between open source and non-open source products, open source will be selected on the basis of its additional inherent flexibility.

-SSC also published a Functional Direction Software Strategy for departments that included the following principles: use OSS when feasible; and when not, leverage commodity products, and use best value solutions when deemed necessary.
+SSC also published a Functional Direction Software Strategy for departments that included the following principle:

+> Use open source software when feasible; if not, leverage commodity products, and use best of breed point solutions when deemed necessary;

 All these initiatives did not have much impact on the use of OSS and open standards in the GC.
 To benefit fully from the advantages of interoperability and flexibility, strategies need to be implemented across the board, rather than separately in each individual department.